Coba is the archaeological site with the highest temple on the Yucatan Peninsula and has the oldest network of stone causeways in the Maya world.

 Sacbes and unexcavated temples

-Coba has the oldest network of stone causeways in the Mayan world and as you move between the different groups of this complex you will be able to see their different state of preservation.
+Coba’s got the oldest network of stone causeways in the Mayan world.
+As you check out the different groups of this complex, you’ll see how they’re all in different states of preservation.

-You will also find piles of stone by the side of the road, many of which are unexplored buildings or temples.
+You’ll also find piles of stone by the side of the road, and a lot of them are unexplored buildings or temples.

 Mayan communities.

-Twenty kilometers from Coba is the community of Trés Reyes and the eco-village of Pac Chen where it is possible to learn about the Mayan communities today, the Mayan customs that have been preserved and even enjoy water activities in one of the nearby cenotes.
+Twenty kilometers (12 miles) from Coba is the community of Tres Reyes and the eco-village of Pac Chen.
+You can learn about the Mayan communities today, the Mayan customs that have been preserved, and even enjoy water activities in one of the nearby cenotes.

 How to get to Coba

-Coba is located 47 km northwest of Tulum and there are different options to get there.
+Coba is about 47 km (29 miles) northwest of Tulum, and there are different options for getting there.

 Most visitors to Coba have as their main destination cities such as Cancun, Playa del Carmen or Tulum through Cancun’s international airport.